ronnytorresmtz/advanced-crud-vue/README.md

 4. Make a database and configure it in MySQL.
 5. Code an Api in Laravel
 6. CORS and configure
 7. Integrate axios requests the Laravel api
+8. Add Import and Export functionalities
-8. Test spec's
+9. Test spec's
-9. Review security
+10. Review security

 ## Build Setup